amidaware/trmm-docs/docs/functions/workingdoc.md

 [Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=newteams%2Cdotnet)<br>

-When setting up webhooks for popular messaging platforms like Slack, Microsoft Teams, or Discord, each platform has its own specific requirements and formats for how the webhook data should be structured.
-Below, I’ll give you a detailed guide on how to format webhooks for each of these platforms, ensuring you can effectively integrate and send notifications or data to these systems.
+When setting up webhooks for common messaging systems like Slack, Microsoft Teams, or Discord, each platform will have its own specific requirements and formats for how the webhook data should be structured.
+Below, is a detailed guide on how to format webhooks for each of these platforms, ensuring you can effectively integrate and send notifications or data to these systems.

 Slack Webhooks
 Slack uses Incoming Webhooks to receive custom messages from external sources.
-To send data to Slack, you typically format the webhook like this:
+To send data to Slack, you can typically format the webhook like this:

 URL: You will get a unique URL when you set up an incoming webhook in Slack.